-Therapeutic Management and Support to Profound Autism
+Therapeutic Management and Support of Profound Autism

 Profound autism includes all children that:

-Meets the diagnostic criteria for Autism Spectrum Disorder.
+• Meet the diagnostic criteria for Autism Spectrum Disorder.

-Does not verbally communicate other than single words or fixed phrases, and communicates predominantly only to have their basic needs.
+• Do not verbally communicate other than single words or fixed phrases, and communicates predominantly only to have their basic needs.

-Does not respond appropriately to verbal requests or demands.
+• Do not respond appropriately to verbal requests or demands.

-Although normally they must be at least 8 years old, these criteria also apply to children as young as 3 years.
+• Although normally they must be at least 8 years old, these criteria also apply to children as young as 3 years.

-Requires adult supervision to ensure physical and mental health, safety, and well- being due to risks such as elopement, injury, or lack of environmental awareness.
+• Require adult supervision to ensure physical and mental health, safety, and well- being due to risks such as elopement, injury, or lack of environmental awareness.

-Demonstrates adaptive functioning skills significantly below age level, with an inability to independently perform most activities of daily living (e.g. bathing, food preparation, dressing).
+• Demonstrate adaptive functioning skills significantly below age level, with an inability to independently perform most activities of daily living (e.g. bathing, food preparation, dressing).

-Severely impaired cognitive abilities, reflected by IQ under 50.
+• Severely impaired cognitive abilities, reflected by IQ under 50.

 Apart from standard interventional modalities such as ABA, occupational and speech therapy, the following therapeutic and support options could have a significant effect on their speech, communication and cognitive development: